GetCraft/Security-Policy/general/data-breach-policy.md

 Roles & Responsibilities:

 * Sponsors - Sponsors are those members of the GetCraft community that have primary responsibility for maintaining any particular information resource.
 Sponsors may be designated by any GetCraft Executive in connection with their administrative responsibilities, or by the actual sponsorship, collection, development, or storage of information.
-* Information Security Administrator is that member of the GetCraft community, designated by the Executive Director or the Director, Information Technology \(IT\) Infrastructure, who provides administrative support for the implementation, oversight and coordination of security procedures and systems with respect to specific information resources in consultation with the relevant Sponsors.
+* Information Security Administrator is the member of the GetCraft community, designated by the Executive Director or the Director, Information Technology \(IT\) Infrastructure, who provides administrative support for the implementation, oversight and coordination of security procedures and systems with respect to specific information resources in consultation with the relevant Sponsors.
 * Users include virtually all members of the GetCraft community to the extent they have authorized access to information resources, and may include staff, trustees, contractors, consultants, interns, temporary employees and volunteers.
 * The Incident Response Team shall be chaired by Executive Management and shall include, but will not be limited to, the following departments or their representatives: IT-Infrastructure, IT-Application Security; Communications; Legal; Management; Financial Services, Member Services; Human Resources.